Lans/multiple_dialog/README.md

 # multiple_dialog

 This is a magazine with multiple material designs。 including loadingDialog, alertDialog, bottomDialog, listDialog and continuous addition。。。。。
+ Then you can also add custom Dialog, if you have any Suggestions welcome to raise issues on github, if you think it is helpful to you, welcome start.

 ## Getting Started

-## How to use
-    multiple_dialog: ^0.0.4
+    multiple_dialog: ^0.1.0

     import 'package:multiple_dialog/multiple_dialog.dart';